shreekumar3d/soib_2023/NOTES.md

 I feel R is still wasting memory somewhere - what else accounts for the difference between peakMem and RSS reports from operating system ?

+### RAM Optimization 2

+singlespeciesrun() makes an expanded copy of data.
+This is not required when we run glm.
+So delete it.
+This has a modest, but measurable impact on RAM usage.

+Max Peak RAM consumption for any species is now slightly lower -  3226 MB.
+RSS values are mostly between 4-5 GB, with many spikes to 6 GB.

+The RSS doesn't reveal the entire picture.
+During runtime the memory consumption seems to be mostly aroud 4-5 GB per process.
+At this point I could technically squeeze 12 processes safely on my desktop (tests are still running at 6 procs)